APPLICATION

 Key quality features

-The experience should be as close as possible to an artisanal cocoa dusted truffle
+The experience should be as close as possible to an artisanal cocoa-dusted truffle.

 Surface aspect